sigcpp/sigcpp.github.io/_posts/2020-06-20-what-the-actual-const.md

 two headings: `argv` as an array of `char` pointers, and `argv` as a pointer to pointer to `char`.

-Listing C shows some code to illustrate the effect of `const`ness permutations.
+Listing D shows some code to illustrate the effect of `const`ness permutations.
 For simplicity only, the code assumes that the argument passed is an array of at least two C-strings and that the first C-string has at least one non-null character in it.
 The code at the link included in the listing's caption has additional comments.